Content distribution strategies have never been more important than today.

 In the end, whether you should pursue paid or organic distribution boils down to what works for your business and how much money you can put into distributing content.

-By now you should have a clear idea of what a content distribution plan is, how you should measure your distribution efforts, and whether you should go the paid route or the organic route.
+By now you should have a clear idea of what a content distribution strategy is, how you should measure your distribution efforts, and whether you should go the paid route or the organic route.

-In this section, I’m going to take you through the step-by-step process of creating a content distribution plan from scratch.
+In this section, I’m going to take you through the step-by-step process of creating a content distribution strategy from scratch.
 Please note that while the examples I’m citing are mostly B2B SaaS, this process works for other B2B and B2C companies as well with just a minor tweak here and there.

 A marketing persona is a composite sketch of a key segment of your audience.
 For content marketing purposes, you need personas to help you deliver content that will be most relevant and useful to your audience.